Harvard Summer Program in Dar es Salaam, Tanzania

 Where you live and study

 Dar es Salaam, the former capital, largest city, and economic hub of Tanzania, is a rapidly developing metropolis with modern amenities and a history and culture closely linked to that of the broader “Swahili Coast.”
 Studying in Tanzania at this time in history will offer you a unique opportunity to witness the country's rapid, ongoing transition from a socialist system that resisted Western influence to a capitalist economy facing all the challenges of a post-colonial African state.
+The University of Dar es Salaam is the premier institution of higher learning in Tanzania and a world leading institution in Afro Indian Ocean research and scholarship.
+The Taasisi ya Uchunguzi wa Kiswahili The Institute for Kiswahili Studies is the world’s mecca for Swahili studies.

 Early application is strongly encouraged.
 Each program has unique requirements included in the online application.
 Beginning your application early is the best way to ensure that you have sufficient time to review and complete the application requirements by the deadline.